 Pharmacy Fraud

 Pharmacy fraud can include billing for prescriptions never filled, switching prescribed drugs for cheaper alternatives, or participating in prescription drug diversion schemes.
-We have experience handling government program allegations and complicated cases.
+We have experience handling government program allegations and fraud cases.

 The potential consequences of Medicaid and Medicare fraud include civil penalties, financial restitution, and even jail time.
 Some possible defenses we may use: